aleshaleksey/fansys23/04-combat.md

 An item or entity vulnerable to a damage type takes an extra half of the damage it would normally suffer.

+### Damage and effects over time

+Some effects and damage have an immediate or short term effect (eg. being hit over the head with a hammer), others have a longer term effect (eg. being on fire).
+If the effect allows a save, the save is made before the effect takes place, just as an attack roll is made before damage/manoeuvre outcome might be applied.

+- If an effect is immediate or lasts no longer than a round, the save, if any, is made immediately, and the effect/damage is likewise applied immediately unless otherwise stated.
+- If an effect lasts for a turn or longer, the save, if any, is made at the start of a target's turn and the effect is then applied.
+Unless otherwise stated, the save, if applicable, is repeated at the start of each subsequent turn until the effect ends.
+In some cases, such as being on fire, the effect is broken by a single successful save.
+- On occasion damage over time is measured in minutes, hours or days.
+In this case the same rule is applied, (save and effects at the start of each time period).

+The most common damage over time is fire/heat and is summarised in ["Movement and Exploration: Fire damage and being on fire"](03-movement-exploration.md#fire-damage-and-being-on-fire).

+___
 ## Actions in combat

 ### Flow of Combat